mihna123/5-cloudy-dayz/README.md

 # 5-cloudy-dayz

-## Description
+### Description

 Repository for the Levi9 5 days in cloud challenge

+### Environment

+#### Operating system

+Development os for the app is a GNU/Linux OS so it would be most simple
+to run it on a similar Unix type of system.
+But the Windows OS should
+work as well.
+It is recomended to have admin privileges.

-## Environment needed
+#### Software needed

-You need to have node and npm installed on your system.
-The api was developed on a Trisquel OS but it will work
-on any system that can run node.
++ nodejs and npm (recomended version > 10.0)
++ postgreSQL (recomended version > 8.0)

-## To run the app
+### To run the app

-Just open up some shell and run the command: node index.js
+1. Create a database using postgreSQL ([documentation for that](https://www.postgresql.org/docs/16/tutorial-createdb.html))

+2. Make sure to replace all environment values in the ".env"
+file (You can use the actual anvironment variables but i find
+this easier when developing) since these values are used to
+access the database.
+The most important ones are the PGUSER,
+PGPASSWORD and the PGDATABASE.

+3. Run the index.js file with the command `node index.js`

-The server should now listen on localhost:3000
+4. The server is ready to listen to requests now

-## Tech stack
+### Tech stack

-+ Node
++ Nodejs
 + Express
++ PostgreSQL